hazeltonbw/ecommerce-backend/README.md

 Reference the ERD diagram located in the `resources` folder of this repo to view the structure of the tables.
 You can use [pgAdmin](https://www.pgadmin.org/) to interact with the database manually.

-To easily populate your database with the requisite tables, run the command `npm run create-db` in your terminal.
-This will create tables in your database if they do not already exist.
-The configuration for this script can be found in the `setupDatabase.js` file located in the root of this project.
+#### Creating the database

-If you run into an error where the database cannot be created, you will have to create it yourself in the `psql` terminal.
+You will have to create the database using a terminal.

 > **Note**: This will be different depending on your machine and PostgreSQL version
 ```sh